fz3hra/fz3hra/README.md

 Here are some ideas to get you started:
 -->

-I am a Full Stack Engineer && student studying Software Engineering at the University of Mauritius.
+I am a Software Engineer && student studying Software Engineering at the University of Mauritius.

 - 🌱 I’m currently learning Machine Learning && Flutter
 - 👯 I’m looking to collaborate on Machine Learning projects && Full Stack Projects